How will the Mauritius economy benefit your investments?

 GDP - per capita (PPP)

 The average salary depends of course on the type of job you do.
-In 2018 the government introduced a minimum monthly salary of 8,140 rupees plus various government compensations bringing the total to 9,000 rupees
+In 2019 the government introduced a minimum monthly salary ranging from 9,000 to 9,700 rupees plus various government compensations.

 The tourism sector is doing well with more flights to Asia, Russia, Australia and Europe.